 Is it necessary to perform Usability and Performance testing, or can these types of testing be dispensed with for cost-saving purposes?

-If Performance Testing is required, what tools, suitable for this type of testing, do your QA company’s engineers have a good grasp of?
+If Performance Testing is required, what tools, suitable for this type of testing, are your QA company’s engineers experienced in using?

 We recommend that your QA contractor allocate an expert with no less than 1 year of experience for each of the types of testing that need to be performed.

-The knowledge of which types of testing would be indispensable or recommended in your case, and which of them would be excessive can either improve your product’s quality very significantly, or save you a fortune in both time and money.
+The understanding of which types of testing are indispensable or recommended in your case, and which of them would be excessive can improve your product’s quality very significantly.
+It can also save you a fortune in both time and money.

 Establishing a Productive Relationship with Your QA Outsourcing Provider